-Subsequent to initial recognition, items of property, plant and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
+Subsequent to initial recognition, items of property, plant and equipment are measured at cost less accumulated depreaccumulated impairment losses.
 Land is not depreciated as it is deemed to have an indefinite useful life.

-Where the Municipality replaces parts of an asset, it derecognises the part of the asset being replaced and capitalises the new component.
-Subsequent expenditure incurred on an asset is capitalised when it increases the capacity or future economic benefits or service potential associated with the asset.
+Where the Municipality replaces parts of an asset, it derecognises the part of the asset being replaced and capitalises the n Subsequent expenditure incurred on an asset is capitalised when it increases the capacity or future economic benefits or s associated with the asset.